Bloomberg Market Concepts or BMC

-To a beginner, gaining an insight into these market sectors can be immensely helpful and rewarding.
+As a beginner, gaining an insight into these market sectors can be immensely helpful and rewarding.
 However, it should not be considered a comprehensive treatment of any of these sectors in any case.
-The course content is more or less introductory in nature, with just enough information presented with the help of real-world illustrations and graphics which would help them get going without much effort.
+The course content is more or less introductory, with enough information presented with real-world illustrations and graphics, which may help get going conveniently.

-This course also serves to introduce participants to the Bloomberg Terminal which is commonly employed by financial services firms.
-Along with the course contents, participants would be introduced to new Bloomberg Terminal functions at every step which can help retrieve, display, read and interpret data on the terminal.
-It offers a kind of limited practical exposure to Bloomberg Terminal which can come in handy later.
+This course also introduces participants to the Bloomberg Terminal, which commonly employs financial services firms.
+With the course contents, participants are introduced to new Bloomberg Terminal functions at every step, helping retrieve, display, read, and interpret data on the terminal.
+That offers a kind of limited practical exposure to Bloomberg Terminal, which later can be accessible.

-Each of these modules consist of several sub-modules and the participants are expected to acquire knowledge of at least one sub-module per sitting.
-Next, we would provide a brief overview of each of the primary modules to give readers an idea of what exactly would they learn from the course.
+Each of these modules consists of several sub-modules and expects participants to acquire knowledge of at least one sub-module per class.
+Now, let us give a brief overview of each of the primary modules to understand readers about the learning course.